 WellerVision's flagship short, Golden Foster, won Best MicroFilm at the 2026 Hollywood Best Indie Film Awards and earned a Best AI Film nomination at the London Director Talents Movie Awards.
 The film was Semi-Finalist in Animation at the New York Indie Shorts Awards, with Official Selections at the New York Film & Cinematography Awards, Tokyo Film & Screenplay Awards, and Los Angeles Movie & Music Video Awards.

-The studio's catalog spans tonal range without losing authorial identity.
+The studio's catalog spans tonal range.
 Golden Foster is a dark fable set in Custard Cove, where characters audition for an experimental patisserie and discover that perfection is its own kind of trap.
-P3-180 Incident follows a flour-dusted intern through the industrial side of that same town.
-Shelf Life - an Official Selection at the AI Film 3 Festival - is a dark comedy about emotionally aware bread navigating the cobblestone streets of Custard Cove.
-Hollywood Vamp trades stop-motion warmth for painterly gothic glamour in a mansion that never left old Hollywood.
-And Egg (2026) drops three felted meerkats into a desert landscape where something glows and nobody knows what to do about it.
+Shelf Life — an Official Selection at the AI Film 3 Festival — is a dark comedy about emotionally aware bread that must fulfill its destiny and be eaten.
+Hollywood Vamp trades stop-motion warmth for painterly gothic glamour.
+And Egg drops three felted meerkats into a desert landscape where something glows and nobody knows what to do about it.

-Whitmore also serves on the 2026 Jury for the Hollywood Best Indie Film Awards.
+Whitmore serves on the 2026 Jury for the Hollywood Best Indie Film Awards and the Los Angeles Movie & Music Video Awards.

 WellerVision is based in Europe and America.